1990 Barking and Dagenham London Borough Council election

 The 1990 Barking and Dagenham Borough Council election took place on 3 May 1990 to elect members of Barking and Dagenham London Borough Council in London, England.
 The whole council was up for election and the Labour Party stayed overwhelmingly in overall control of the council.

 Background

 102 candidates nominated in total.
 Labour again ran a full slate and was the only party to do so.
 By contrast the Conservative Party ran only 33 candidates whilst the Liberal Democrats and the Liberal Democratic Focus Team ran a combined 17.

 Election result

-Labour continued to win a large majority of seats - 44 out of 48.
+Labour continued to win the overwhelming majority of seats - 44 out of 48.
 The Residents Association held their 3 seats.
 The Liberal Democratic Focus Team won 1 seat.